tbedford/Ant-Allocator/README.md

 * Zoning possible
 * Block splitting
 * Block coalescing
+* TODO: Redo diagrams
-* TODO: I have a wilderness but don't manage/extend it.
+* TODO: I have a wilderness but don't extend it on exhaustion.
 * TODO: Binning / pre-allocation etc.
 * Err, that's about it!